jacobwilliams/NumDiff/README.md

   - [ ] Higher-order differences...
 - [ ] Perturbations should respect variable bounds
 - [ ] Add other gradient methods?
+- [ ] Jacobian partitioning to compute multiple columns at the same time
+- [ ] Also compute Hessian matrix?
 - [ ] OpenMP or Coarrays for parallelization
 - [ ] Testing for computational efficiency